jlost/kserve-workspace/README.md

 ## Prereqs

-Install all tools required for development.
-Make sure they are available in your PATH including for non-interactive shells (i.e. add bin dirs to `~/.zshenv`).
+The following tools and environment variables are required for development.
+All tools must be available in your PATH including for non-interactive shells (i.e. add bin dirs to `~/.zshenv`, `~/.bashrc`, or `~/.profile` depending on your shell).

-Non-exhaustive list of tools:
+### Required Tools

 * Cursor or VS Code
 * oc
 * kubectl